Middlefield in Otsego County, New York — The American Northeast (Mid-Atlantic)

 Erected 2003 by Town of Middlefield Historical Association.

 Location.
-42° 41.385′ N, 74° 50.485′ W. Marker is in Middlefield, New York, in Otsego County.
+42° 41.388′ N, 74° 50.479′ W. Marker is in Middlefield, New York, in Otsego County.
 Marker can be reached from County Route 35, on the left when traveling east.
-Located next to the Town of Middlefield Historical Association Schoolhouse Museum.
+Marker is beside the schoolhouse at the end of driveway 100 yards from entrance on Co.
+Rt.
 Touch for map.
-Marker is at or near this postal address: 3698 County Road 35, Roseboom NY 13450, United States of America.
+Marker is at or near this postal address: 3698 County Hwy 35, Roseboom NY 13450, United States of America.
 Touch for directions.

 Also see . . .
 Town of Middlefield Schoolhouse Museum.
+District No. 1 Schoolhouse is the home of the Town of Middlefield Schoolhouse Museum.
 (Submitted on December 31, 2020, by Michael Herrick of Southbury, Connecticut.)

 Credits.
 This page was last revised on December 31, 2020.
 It was originally submitted on December 30, 2020, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 25 times since then and 2 times this year.
+This page has been viewed 22 times since then.
 Photos: 1, 2, 3. submitted on December 30, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.